chrispwolf/night-tripper-platen/content/chapters/Rules for Play/logistics.md

 One month is four weeks, and a year is 12 months.

 ## Equipment
 The following are lists of equipment and their costs.
 Listed costs assume the item is readily available on a world.
-For worlds with a very low Tech attribute, costs may be much highter for technological items.
-Other events in the campaign like blockades or trade disputes may also affect the costs of equipent, at the referee's discretion.
+For worlds with a very low Tech attribute, costs may be much higher for technological items.
+Other events in the campaign like blockades or trade disputes may also affect the costs of equipment, at the referee's discretion.

 ### Basic equipment you can buy for one credit:
 * A medical kit